 Note: Paper setter is to set nine questions in all.
 Question no. 1 (compulsory based on the entire syllabus) will consist of seven short answer type questions, each of two marks.
 Rest of Eight questions is to be set uniformly selecting two questions from each Unit.
-A student is required to attempt five questions in all selecting one from each Unit and a compulsory question.
+A student is required to attempt five questions in all selecting one from each Unit and a compulsory question 1.
+The question paper shall contain 20% numerical problems in the relevant papers.

-Course Objectives: The course on Fiber Optics and optical Course Outcomes: After introducing the idea of Light communication deals with Semiconductor Physics as it acts propagation through Optical waveguide, Optical sources as the optical source in Optical communication.
-To make and detectors, the student will be able to understand the understand the idea of various types of Detectors and noise concept of design of Optical communication system associated with detectors for improving signal to noise considering the time budget and power budget. ratio.
-Optical Fiber as transmission medium, dispersion in Understanding the concept of fiber laser is important to the waveguides, Attenuation are the key features of the requirement beyond conventional lasers. contents.
+Course Objectives: The course on Fiber Optics and Course Outcomes: After introducing the idea of optical communication deals with Semiconductor Light propagation through Optical waveguide, Optical Physics as it acts as the optical source in Optical sources and detectors, the student will be able to communication.
+To make understand the idea of understand the concept of design of Optical various types of Detectors and noise associated with communication system considering the time budget detectors for improving signal to noise ratio.
+Optical and power budget.
+Understanding the concept of fiber Fiber as transmission medium, dispersion in laser is important to the requirement beyond waveguides, Attenuation are the key features of the conventional lasers. contents